tindzk/MetaRx/manual/reactive-programming.md

 How channels work in detail is explained in the following sections.
 This example should only give an intuition of the fundamental concept as well as how data dependencies are expressed.

 ## Streams
 The term "stream" was used several times in this chapter.
 This term is polysemous and requires further explanation.
-In reactive programming there are different types of streams with severe semantic differences.
+In reactive programming there are different types of streams with significant semantic differences.

 ### Observables
 [Rx](https://rx.codeplex.com/) (Reactive Extensions) is a contract designed by Microsoft which calls streams *observables* and defines rules how to properly interact with them.
 An observable can be subscribed to with an *observer* which has one function for the next element and two auxiliary ones for handling errors and the completion of the stream.